HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/object_detection/quick_start/quick_start_coco.md

 # Condensed: AutoMM Detection - Quick Start on a Tiny COCO Format Dataset

-Summary: This tutorial provides implementation guidance for object detection using AutoGluon's MultiModalPredictor, specifically covering YOLOX and DINO model configurations.
-It demonstrates how to set up, train, and perform inference with object detection models using different quality presets (medium, high, best).
-Key functionalities include model initialization, training with COCO-format data, inference with confidence thresholds, and result visualization.
-The tutorial helps with tasks like configuring GPU usage, handling model I/O, and managing different prediction output formats.
-It emphasizes critical dependencies (MMCV, MMDet) and version compatibility requirements, making it valuable for both prototyping and production deployment of object detection systems.
+Summary: This tutorial demonstrates implementing object detection using AutoGluon's MultiModalPredictor, covering setup requirements, model configuration, and inference workflows.
+It provides implementation details for training and evaluating models with different quality presets (YOLOX-large, DINO-Resnet50, DINO-SwinL), handling COCO-format datasets, and performing predictions with confidence thresholds.
+Key functionalities include model saving/loading, GPU configuration, visualization tools, and working with both single images and COCO-format data.
+The tutorial is particularly useful for tasks involving object detection model setup, training pipelines, and inference optimization with AutoGluon's framework.

 *This is a condensed version that preserves essential implementation details and context.*